Furtini/deel-test/README.md

 ## Improvements

+I did not make all validations necessary, for lack of time.
+So I'm assuming we are passing the correct values and date types.
+Another improvment will be adding this type of validations.

+1. Create testes with jest and maybe supertest (for http requests)
+    1. Add unity tests for some basic operations, like checking the 25% rule.
-1. Create a error handler class to handle erros
+2. Create a error handler class to handle erros
-2. Create specific error classes.
+3. Create specific error classes.
 Eg. NotFoundError, UnauthorizedError, etc
-3. Encapsulate the express framework
+4. Encapsulate the express framework
-4. Improve the queries, if possible (specially the admin ones).
+5. Improve the queries, if possible (specially the admin ones).
-5. Add typescript when possible
+6. Add typescript when possible
-6. Add eslint
-7. Add more tests
+7. Add eslint
 8. Break the model file into especific ones for each model.
-9. Add more repo functions.
+9. Add more repo functions and completelly remove model requirement from domain folder.
 10. Add more query builder helper functions.

-It would be great for example if you'd write some unit test / simple frontend demostrating calls to your fresh APIs.
+11. Add route validations